Best Contact Lens Advice for Seattle Residents

 Prescription Availability Note:

 Daily toric lenses have limited powers.
-Bring your current lenses to your Cannon EyeCare exam for personalized assessment.
+Bring your current lenses to your Cannon EyeCare exam for a personalized assessment.

 Contact Lens Safety: Current Best Practices